mongodb/docs/source/includes/list-tables/resource-keys-client-x509.rst

        | ``.authentication``
        | :setting:`.enabled<spec.security.authentication.enabled>`
      - boolean
-     - Optional
+     - Required
-     - If this value is ``true``, authentication is enabled on the MongoDB deployment.
+     - Set this value to ``true`` to enable authentication on the MongoDB deployment.

      - ``true``